Kids are picky. Kids are easily amused. Kids get bored fast. It's a tough but rewarding market to be involved in.

 Here is a motto that I use a lot:

 A good book is a good book is a good book.

 It means that if it's written for eight year olds and it's written well, I'm going to pick it over a book that's putting me to sleep, even if it did win the Pulitzer Prize or made it into Oprah's Book Club.

 Some of the best novels I have read this year are middle-grade (8-12) and young adult (12-18) books.

-While young adult fiction is in a massive boom right now and is doing a fair job to break the wall between books for children and adults, books that say clearly on the cover - whether on the back or the inside flap - that they are for ages 8-12 can make people a little reluctant.
+While young adult fiction is in a massive boom right now, and is doing a fair job to break the wall between books marketed at children and adults, books that say clearly on the cover – whether on the back or the inside flap – that they are for ages 8-12 can make people a little reluctant.